dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

-Local variables with no explicitly written type but with an initializer are given an inferred type equal to the type of their initializer, unless that type is a subtype of `Null`, in which case the inferred type of the variable shall be `dynamic`.
+Local variables with no explicitly written type but with an initializer are given an inferred type equal to the type of their initializer, unless that type is `Null`, in which case the inferred type of the variable shall be `dynamic`.
 The inferred type of the variable is considered a "type of interest" in the sense defined in the flow analysis specification.
 In the case that the type of the initializer is a promoted type variable `X & T`, the inferred type of the variable shall be `X`.
 However, such a variable shall be treated as immediately promoted to `X & T`.

 ### Expression typing